songokas/rust-simple-tunnel/README.md

 to change the rules create a new file or modify existing example and specify it for the command

 check examples/advanced.txt

+Format for ip must be in cidr notation

+Format for bytes

+Format for duration